Cherokee Village, Arkansas: History

+In 1997 Cherokee Village (CV) began with the incorporation of Cherokee Village West in the Fulton County portion of the area.
+In 1998, the Sharp County portion was annexed and the entire area became a city.
+As a result, we are the largest city in the tri-county area of Fulton, Izard and Sharp County.
+When CV became a city, CVSID and the city split the duties.
+The city is responsible for Police, Fire, Streets, District Court, Planning & Zoning.
+CVSID continued to care for the parks and recreation, which includes the golf courses, parks and lakes.

+The city now covers over 13,000 acres with over 300 miles of hard surface roads.
+2020 Census has the Cherokee Village population at 4,780 residents.
+Cherokee Village has 7 lakes, 2 Golf courses, outdoor pool, marinas, 3 fire stations, many churches, clubs and organizations.
+Cherokee Village is a first class municipality governed by a mayor-council form of government.

 Geography

 Cherokee Village is located at 36°17′36″N 91°34′20″W (36.293289, -91.572336).

 According to the United States Census Bureau, the city has a total area of 20.8 sqmi, of which 19.9 sqmi is land and 0.9 sqmi (4.19%) is water.

 The city limits include seven lakes and two marinas.
 The largest is Lake Thunderbird with over seven miles of shoreline.
 The area has become popular with vacation home owners and with those who want to rent a property for a week or two.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,780 people, 2,370 households, and 1,335 families residing in the city.